ISHS Members not only

 Springs, New York.
 The Humor Project

-celebrates its 56th International Program on the Positive
+celebrated its 56th International Program on the Positive

 Power of Humor and Creativity in Saratoga Springs, New York.